WilShotton/di-cast/README.md

 #### Creating mappings with constructor injection.

 Mappings can define an Array of dependencies in their settings object with the `using` option.
-The dependencies are resolved whenever a mapping is instantiated and are supplied to the target in the same order they are listed in the `using` Array.
+The dependencies are resolved whenever a mapping is instantiated and are supplied to the target in the same order as they are listed.

 ```
 injector.map('welcome').toType({